-6.5 Introduction to Host Interface Networking (HIF)
+6.5 Host Interface Networking

-With Host Interface Networking, VirtualBox creates a new networking interface in software on the host computer.
-This new software interface will then exist in parallel to your regular interfaces (e.g., on a Linux host vbox0 will exist alongside eth0).
+With Host Interface Networking, VirtualBox uses a device driver on your host system that filters data from your physical network adapter.
+This driver is therefore called a "net filter" driver.
+This allows VirtualBox to intercept data from the physical network and inject data into it, effectively creating a new network interface in software.
 When a guest is using such a new software interface, it looks to the host system as though the guest were physically connected to the interface using a network cable: the host can send data to the guest through that interface and receive data from it.
 This means that you can set up routing or bridging between the guest and the rest of your network.